 The Grade Reconsideration process whereby you can apply for your grade/s to be reconsidered on the basis of COVID-19-related issues will run again at the end of the grading period and students can apply for the reconsideration of grades for B Trimester papers.
 This is intended to allow us to take into consideration any disruption to your studies caused by the increased COVID-19 Alert Levels in Auckland or any disruption caused by ongoing COVID-19-related issues, including for our students studying off-shore.

 For assessment regulations on grade reconsideration please click here.

 How to apply

-Applications for grade reconsideration will be available from 21 July to 4 August 2020.
+Applications for grade reconsideration for eligible papers will be available from 20 November to 4 December 2020.

 To apply for grade reconsideration, please log in to your MyWaikato portal, click into your 'Results' tab, then select the 'Apply for Grade Reconsideration' tile.

 Applications for grade reconsideration must include supporting documentary evidence such as a medical certificate, evidence of a change in financial circumstances, or evidence of a change in family circumstances.